 Under the EchoStar 401(k) Plan ("the Plan"), eligible employees are entitled to contribute up to 75.0% of their eligible compensation, on a pre-tax and/or after-tax basis, subject to the maximum contribution limit provided by the Internal Revenue Code of 1986, as amended (the "Code").
 All employee contributions to the Plan are immediately vested.
-EchoStar matches 50 cents on the dollar for the first 6.0% of each employee's salary contributions to the Plan for a total of 3.0% match on a pre-tax basis up to a maximum of \$7,500 annually.
-EchoStar's match is calculated each pay period there is an employee contribution.
-In addition, EchoStar may make an annual discretionary contribution to the Plan to be made in cash or EchoStar's stock.
-EchoStar's contributions under the Plan vest at 20.0% per year and are 100.0% vested after an eligible employee has completed five years of employment.
+We match 50 cents on the dollar for the first 6.0% of each employee's salary contributions to the Plan for a total of 3.0% match on a pre-tax basis up to a maximum of \$7,500 annually.
+Our match is calculated each pay period there is an employee contribution.
+In addition, we may make an annual discretionary contribution to the Plan to be made in cash or our stock.
+Our contributions under the Plan vest at 20.0% per year and are 100.0% vested after an eligible employee has completed five years of employment.
 Forfeitures of unvested participant balances may be used to fund matching and discretionary contributions.

-The following table presents our matching contributions and discretionary contributions:
+The following table presents our matching contributions, discretionary contributions and shares:

-For the years ended December 31, 2020 2019 2018 Matching contributions \$ 5,239 \$ 5,095 \$ 5,007 Fair value of EchoStar discretionary contributions of its Class A common stock, net of forfeitures, under 401(k) plan \$ 6,921 \$ 6,654 \$ 7,605
+For th e years s ended Decem ber 31 Ι, 2020 2019 2018 Matching contributions \$ 5,239 \$ 5,095 \$ 5,007 Fair value of discretionary contributions of our Class A common stock, net of forfeitures, under 401(k) plan \$ 6,921 \$ 6,654 \$ 7,605 Approximate number of shares 160,000 181,000 127,000